colin-1833/rocket-stake/readme.md

 # About

-A solidity smart contract and react frontend that provides access to non-custodian decentralized staking for ETH holders.
+A solidity smart contract and react frontend that provides access to non-custodian decentralized staking on Ethereum.

 # Try it on Prater: